cointobanks/lifetioncoin-docs/_includes/devdoc/ref_transactions.md

 output_string.reverse();
 {% endhighlight %}

-Dash's own code can be traced using the [base58 header file][core base58.h].
+Lifetioncoin's own code can be traced using the [base58 header file][core base58.h].

 To convert addresses back into hashes, reverse the base58 encoding, extract